 Pests and Disease

-While they are among the easiest vegetables to grow, zucchini growing sometimes attracts pests.
+While they are among the easiest vegetables to grow, (yes, zucchinis are fruits!) zucchini growing sometimes attracts pests.
 Watch out for squash vine borers.
 These squash bugs emerge in the summer to lay their eggs in squash plants like zucchini.
 They are moths.
 Hatchlings burrow into the plants to feed, which reduces water flow to the stems and kills your zucchini.

-If you plant your courgette in mid-July, you can avoid squash vine borers.
+If you plant your zucchini in mid-summer, you can avoid squash vine borers.
 If you plant early, you can tightly wrap the stem bases with aluminum foil to prevent larvae from boring through.

 Other pests include cucumber beetles which are small yellow beetles with spots or stripes.

-If you live in an area with deer, be sure to cover your plants.
+If you live in an area with raccoons, deer, or javelina, be sure to cover your plants.
 They will eat the zucchini plants, including leaves, stems, and zucchinis.

 Watch for fungal diseases which are common.
 Some zucchini plant diseases to watch out for include: